Cleanformer: A multichannel array configuration-invariant neural enhancement frontend for ASR in smart speakers: Cleanformer

-The ideal ratio mask (IRM)\cite{Narayanan2013IRM} is used as the training target.
-It is computed in the mel-spectral space using reverberant speech and reverberant noise, with the assumption that speech and noise are uncorrelated:$M(n,f) = \frac{{\mathbf X}(n,f)}{{\mathbf X}(n,f) + {\mathbf N}(n,f)}$. $\mathbf{X}$ and $\mathbf{N}$ represent, respectively, mel filterbank magnitudes of the reverberant speech and reverberant noise. $n$ and $f$ correspond to the indices of the frame and mel frequency bin.
+For the training target, the ideal ratio mask (IRM) \cite{Narayanan2013IRM} is used.
+It is computed in the mel-spectral space using reverberant speech and reverberant noise, with the assumption that they are uncorrelated:

+$\mathbf{X}$ and $\mathbf{N}$ represent, respectively, mel filterbank magnitudes of the reverberant speech and reverberant noise and $f$ is the mel channel.
 Using the IRM as the target enables enhancement to be performed directly in the feature space eliminating the need to reconstruct the waveform.